 The easiest way to see if you are buying a good quality unrefined coconut oil is to make sure it is certified organic.
 Also look for the following sign on your labels: Non – GMO.
 The next step is to make sure you are buying cold pressed virgin coconut oil (which will give you a natural fragrance and taste of the coconut fruit), free from chemicals and never deodorized or bleached.

 Look into purchasing your coconut oil from a verified seller, committed to the environment and sustainability of the coconut palm tree.
 One such supplier is Nutiva.
 At Nutiva, they dedicate 1% of sales to support sustainable agriculture.
-Specifically, they support the small farming communities in Southeast Asia where they source their coconut oil from.
+Specifically, they support the small farming communities in Southeast Asia, from which their coconut oil is sourced.

 The majority of coconut oil produced in the world comes from copra.
 Copra is a cheaper raw material; it is subjected to high temperatures during oil extraction and refining; This oil is less nutritious.